Which access course is best for me?

-Application forms and guidance are available from the Student Finance team in the Student Centre at Chichester and the student tutor office at Brinsbury.
-To register your interest, call the Student Finance team on 01243 786321 ext 2325 or 2119.
-We have tried to make applying as simple as possible, but it will involve filling in forms, providing evidence and telling us about your financial situation.
+You can apply online for the Chichester College Learning Support Grant.
+We have tried to make applying as simple as possible, but it will involve filling in online forms, providing evidence and telling us about your financial situation.
 We will then make an assessment based on your personal circumstances.

-The Chichester College Learning Support Grant may still be available to successful applicants of the 19+ Advanced Learning Loan (see below) if the total houshold income is below £32,000.
+The Chichester College Learning Support Grant may still be available to successful applicants of the 19+ Advanced Learning Loan (see below) if the total household income is below £32,000.

 Advanced Learner Loan